fiskaltrust/portal-manual-doc/doc/portal-handbook_EN_04.md

 2. important steps for setting up the manipulation protection with fiskaltrust:
     1. registration of your company at https://portal.fiskaltrust.at (according to e-mail)
     2. installation of the free fiskaltrust security device
-    3. acquisition of a signature creation device from the trust service provider (A trust) ???
+    3. acquisition of a signature creation device from the trust service provider
-    4. registration of the cash register via FinanzOnline ??? and examination of the starting documents
+    4. registration of the cash register via Finanz Online and examination of the start receipt
 3. start of live operation set April 1.
 2017 at the latest
-4. there is a premium of at least € 200,- for purchase or conversion.
+4. there is a bonus of at least € 200,- for purchase or conversion. (bonus payments ended with 31st of december 2017)

 > fiskaltrust ensures compliance with the law and offers interesting additional products to simplify and optimise the legal obligations.